GNOME Extension

 Login warning (GNOME keyring)

-Face authentication for the GDM login screen is disabled by default.
+GDM loads the extension from package defaults, but face authentication for the GDM login screen is disabled by default.

 This is mostly about GNOME keyring behavior.
 GNOME keyring is normally unlocked by your login password.
 If you log in with face only, that password is never entered, so the keyring may stay locked.